hftay-htg/code-challenge/README.md

 The following code challenges are an opportunity to demostrate proficiency in the problem solving skills we expect you to have at HT Group.

 ## Expectations
-Create a new git repository for the code challenge.
+Create a new git repository for the challenges.
 Organize your code within that repo.
 When you get to a stopping point, commit and push your code and email a link to your repo to <hsingfu.tay@htgroup.com.my>

+You should ideally complete the challenges in Ruby, however, we accept solutions in Javascript and PHP too.

 ## Time Estimates
 The challenges are scope for 1hr timeframe – we respect your time and don't want you spending more than the alloted time.
 We just want to get a sense of your thought process and problem solving skills.
 If there are features you don't have time to implement, feel free to use pseudo code to describe the intended behavior.